 With that said, our health agencies are carefully monitoring the situation and are well prepared to manage and treat new diseases.
 From 22 Jan 2020, a number of enhanced monitoring measures are in place to meet all direct flights from Wuhan to the UK (three flights per week), providing advice and support to people who feel unwell.
 The situation is under constant review, and these measures will be extended to flights coming to the UK from other areas if necessary.

 Public Health England has already developed a test to diagnose WNC, and the UK is one of the only countries outside China to have a specific laboratory test and guidance for its detection and diagnosis.

 How can I minimise the risk of catching Wuhan Novel Coronavirus?

-The Coronavirus outbreak is an ongoing and developing situation, so please visit the Public Health England website for the very latest information, including what to do if you think you may have symptoms of Coronavirus.
+This information was correct as of 23 January 2020.
+As the WNC outbreak is an ongoing and developing situation, please visit the Public Health England website for the very latest information.